U.S. radio deejay, 'Shaggy' voice Casey Kasem dead at 82

 On his syndicated show, Kasem counted down the 40 most popular songs of the week in order, finishing with the No. 1 song.
 Before each song, Kasem told an upbeat anecdote about the singer's road to success and read letters from listeners.

-(Additional reporting by Victoria Cavaliere in New York; Writing by Scott Malone; Editing by Robin Pomeroy)
+(Additional reporting by Victoria Cavaliere in New York and Brendan O'Brien in Milwaukee; Writing by Scott Malone; Editing by Robin Pomeroy, Stephen Powell and Chris Reese)